-Move between PNG, JPG, WebP, AVIF, GIF, TIFF, BMP, and ICO with route-specific defaults and clear tradeoffs.
+Move between PNG, JPG, WebP, AVIF, GIF, TIFF, BMP, and ICO with sensible defaults and clear tradeoffs.

 Picmu